confluentmedical/nitinol-design-concepts/120-open-frame-fatigue/README.md

 ![quilt](120-contour-plot-options.png)

 Now we can visualize the deformations, stresses, and strains associated with the fatigue cycle.
-The animation below cycles between stress of the "zeroth" increment of the final step, diastole-03 (which is actually the last increment of the previous step, systole-03).
+The animation below cycles between stress of the "zeroth" and last increments of the final step, diastole-03.
+Note that the zeroth increment of diastole-03 is actually the last increment of the previous step, systole-03; therefore our fatigue cycle is bounded by the end of systole and the end of diastole.

 ![pulse](120-pulse.gif)